awsdocs/amazon-eks-user-guide/doc_source/eks-linux-ami-versions.md

 <k8s_major_version>.<k8s_minor_version>.<k8s_patch_version>-<release_date>
 ```

+For a list of notable changes in each version, see [Changelog](https://github.com/awslabs/amazon-eks-ami/blob/master/CHANGELOG.md) on GitHub\.

 ## Amazon EKS optimized Amazon Linux AMI<a name="eks-al2-ami-versions"></a>

 The tables below list the current and previous versions of the Amazon EKS optimized Amazon Linux AMI\.
-To review changes made in each version, see the [change log](https://github.com/awslabs/amazon-eks-ami/blob/master/CHANGELOG.md) on GitHub\.

 ------
 #### [ Kubernetes version 1\.19 ]